CHaerem/SuperTicTacToe/README.md

 2. Share the generated game URL or QR code with your opponent.
 3. The opponent can join by opening the URL or scanning the QR code.

+## Icon Attribution

+The icon used in this project was sourced from [Iconscout](https://iconscout.com/free-icon/game-entertainment-fun-tictactoe-tic-tac-toe-2).

 ## License

 This project is open source and available under the [MIT License](LICENSE).